paramrathour/blog/pages/_anime/TTG.md

 <br>
 From stunning visuals to amazing voice acting and the icing on the cake by Michiru Oshima
 <br><br>
-Spinoff: Fixed timeline done right.
+Spin-off: Fixed timeline done right.